Discover your love for design and dive into your own personal style with Graceland’s art degree in graphic design.

 A required senior- level course where students identify and critically reflect on a theme that intersects with their own studio practice, or discipline.
 This course supplements preparations for the capstone exhibition through the analysis of area exhibitions, providing hands-on experience in the mechanics of exhibition production.
 Portfolio development and professional practices will be emphasized.
 Permission from instructor required.

-In addition to the core courses, Graphic Design students will take additional coursework outlined below:
+In addition to the Performing Arts Foundation courses, Dramatic Media students will take additional coursework outlined below:

 An examination of the various landmark theories, such as rhetorical, Marxist, and feminist to analyze popular culture, with an emphasis on the importance of communication in the production and consumption of culture.
 Students will study the development of culture by applying different theories or 'lenses' to cultural artifacts including music, movies, advertisements, clothing, etc. GE3C Liberal Learning-Humanities +This course is only offered every other year.